-- An original tow hitch is fitted by the manufacturer or a compatible model is retrofitted. - \bullet $\;$ The ECS is switched on.
-The warning lamp on the instrument panel $\ensuremath{\mathfrak{A}}$ is not lit. - The trailer is connected to the vehicle using the power socket. - The vehicle is driven faster than 60 km/h (40 mph). - · The maximum drawbar load is used.
+- · An original tow hitch is fitted by the manufacturer or a compatible model is retrofitted - The ECS is switched on.
+The warning indicator in the control panel 🕏 is not lit. - The trailer is connected to the vehicle using the socket. - The vehicle is driven faster than 60 km/h. - The maximum drawbar load is used.